 - 5. Test the setup: - 1.
-Go to http://agent.example.com:80/app.
-The PingOne Advanced Identity Cloud login page is displayed. - 2.
-Log in to PingOne Advanced Identity Cloud as user demo, password Ch4ng3!t, to access the web page protected by the Java Agent.
+Go to https://agent.example.com:443/app.
+The Advanced Identity Cloud login page is displayed. - 2.
+Log in to Advanced Identity Cloud as user demo, password Ch4ng3!t, to access the web page protected by the Java Agent.